redhat-openstack/website/source/uncategorized/lbaas.html.md

     | vip_id                 |                                      |
     +------------------------+--------------------------------------+

-The example above creates a pool named "http-pool", uses the HTTP protocol and a round-robin load balancing algorithm.
+The example above creates a pool named "http-pool", which uses the HTTP protocol and a round-robin load balancing algorithm.
 This pool is associated with the private subnet.
-The lb-pool-list and lb-pool-show commands can be used to get information about existing pools.
+The lb-pool-list and lb-pool-show commands may be used to get information about existing pools.

     # neutron lb-pool-list
     +--------------------------------------+-----------+----------+-------------+----------+----------------+----------------+